manu897/Object_Measurement_OpenCV/README.md

                  //Printing "Recalibration initiated" on the command line }
-            else if (key == 'q') // Else statement for exiting the code if the user inputs ‘q’ on the keyboard {
+            else if (key == 'q') // Else statement for exiting the code if the user inputs ‘q’ on the keyboard

+            {
                 //Printing "Exiting the Code Bue byeee.." on the command line
                 // Break the execution
             }

-        } do while Loop For Recalibration // (Tail) if(key == 'y') // Get inside if the variable key is equal to ASCI value of ‘y’ {
+        } do while Loop For Recalibration // (Tail) if(key == 'y') // Get inside if the variable key is equal to ASCI value of ‘y’

+        {
             // Closing the Opened Windows
             //Capturing image data from webcam/external camera

                 while (process) // while loop for displaying video frame by frame {
-                    cap.read(image); // Reading the video file frame by frame and storing in Variable image
+                   //cap.read(image); // Reading the video file frame by frame and storing in Variable image
                    // Calling the pre-processing function

                    ///////// Displaying Text on the Screen ///////////
                     //Print text "Camera resolution = 640 x 480", on screen for instructions
                     //Print text "Please place the shapes for the measurement", on screen for instructions